 In order to maximize the use of your sealant, here are some practical tips to consider.

-- Carry a backup tube and a minipump just in case you get a flat your sealant can’t fix.
+In any ca carry a backup tube and a minipump just in case you get a flat your sealant can’t fix.
 This will give you the peace of mind that even if everything goes pear-shaped you have a plan.

 Although you can use tubeless sealant in your inner tube, tube specific sealants are designed for your tube and they are going to last longer and do a better job at sealing punctures on your tubes.
 The best sealants made specifically for inner tubes are made by Slime and Muc Off.